swlody/typst-resume/content/profile.typ

 #v(5pt)

 Experienced Full Stack Software Engineer with interest in backend and infrastructure.
-Proficient in Rust and C++.
+Proficient in designing scalable and performant systems.
+Passionate about building reliable and well-tested products.